itrocks/class-use/README.md

 - T_STATIC: the class is used for a static call, e.g. `Class_Name::static` or `Class_Name::CONSTANT`
 - T_USE: the class appears into a class `use` statement
-- T_VAR: the class is used into a class property type definition
+- T_VARIABLE: the class is used into a class property type definition

-Attribute names are used as types too : every reference to a class into an attribute will be referred as a class use reference which type is the name of the attribute.
+When it is a string, attribute names are used as types: every class use into an attribute will be referred with a type being the name of the attribute.
+Only ::class as an argument, or as a value into an array argument, are taken in account.